pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

   - If the standard user gets a score that improves their place on the leaderboard, the change will immediately be visible (maybe take no more than 5 seconds to appear)

 - Could Have
-  If dictation mode is selected, the audio should start playing as soon as the player starts
+  - If dictation mode is selected, the audio should start playing as soon as the player starts

+Administrative User

+- Must Have
+  - It should take no more than an insignificant delay for a user to be created or deleted
+  - Changing the name should take no more than an insignificant delay

+- Should Have
+  - It should take no more than an insignificant delay to create and delete user groups
+  - It should take no more than an insignificant delay to add and remove users from a group
+  - It should take no more than an insignificant delay to change the name of the group
+  - The standard user's report should be up to date within 5 seconds of the standard user's progress and should always be available (?)

+- Could Have
+  - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available (?)

 ### Supportability

 - Must Have
+  - Anyone should be able to install it
   - Functions and classes should be commented
     - description of all parameters
     - description of the purpose of the function/class
     - description of any function return values (type/structure, units if applicable)
     - links to documentation for external libraries
   - Package management
     - external libraries should be included in the pip dependency list

-## Typing Definitions
-### Words Per Minute (wpm)
-- The average number of words per minute that a user is able to type.
-- Given s = total time of typing challenge (seconds) and c = total number of correct characters typed (including spaces and punctuation):
-   - wpm = (c / 5) / (s / 60)

-### Accuracy
-- The ratio of correct characters typed vs the total number of characters in the challenge:
-- Given t = total characters in challenge, and c = total number of correct characters typed
-   - accuracy = c / t